 A chapter in my lodge can usually sell 150-200 patches in a year’s time.
 An enthusiastic adult convinced them that, “Well, if you can make this much money from 200 patches, think how much more you can make from 300 patches!”
 The first couple hundred sold out in about a year.
 The third hundred took years to sell.

 Another approach is PRE-ORDERS.
 Let people pre-order, and even pre-pay for as many as they want.
 Round that total up to the next 50, and you’re all set.
-Sometimes, we have even just set out a pad and had people write diown their names, and how many they would like to have held for them.
+Sometimes, we have even just set out a pad and had people write down their names, and how many they would like to have held for them.
 Then you can know what sales you are going to have.

 Advance PP Slide 5 MARKETING - SETS